 Cindy joined our staff in August of 2017.
 She came from a local law office where she had worked for over 10 years.
 She has a Bachelor's and Master's Degree from UCM.
 She oversees all administrative aspects of Bethlehem.
 She has been a part of the Warrensburg Community since 1990.
-Her family includes: Ben-husband, Danielle Thomas-daughter and husband Caleb Thomas, with three grandchildren, Kersten, Trevor and Connor, and a son-Christopher Meloy and wife-Kiera and grandaughter Dakota Sage.
+Her family includes: Ben-husband, Danielle Meloy-daughter with three grandchildren, Kersten, Trevor and Connor, and a son-Christopher Meloy and wife-Kiera and granddaughter Dakota Sage.

 Shawn & Beryl came to Warrensburg in May 2008 from England.
-The same year their son, Shane, married Tiffany Meador, and that is how they came to be introduced to Bethlehem Lutheran Church.
+They have a son, Shane, who lives on the east coast.
 They are both custodians at the church, and years ago, Shawn along with members of the congregation started the community garden, which is still doing very well today, providing vegetables for the people of Warrensburg.

 Teresa is the Bookkeeper for the church and is married to Don Hillsman who owns Show Me Realty in Warrensburg.
 Teresa enjoys traveling and spending time with her many grandchildren.